Small Group · Starting Summer 2026

 you can't pause it.

-"as a death doula, i've sat with people at the end of their lives. the choice to have a child or be childfree lives very close to the core of what shaped a life. there is no universally right answer. only the one that is most true for you."
+"sitting with people at the end of their lives taught me this: whether to have a child or remain childfree lives very close to the core of what shapes a life. there is no right answer. only the one that is true for you."

 What this program is

-To Babe or Not to Babe is a 6-week small group program (part group therapy, part facilitated exploration) for people navigating whether to have a child or remain childfree.
+To Babe or Not to Babe is a 6-week small group (part group therapy, part facilitated exploration) for people deciding whether to have a child or remain childfree.

-for the past few years, i've been working with individuals, couples, and throuples on this question. queer couples, solo mothers by choice, partnered and single. there are so many paths. what they all share is the weight of not knowing, and the wish that there was a real space to work through it.
+for a few years, i've worked with individuals, couples, and throuples on this. queer couples, solo mothers by choice, partnered and single. what everyone shares: the weight of not knowing, and the wish for a real space to work through it.

-i'm not here to nudge you toward an answer. i'm here to help you find your own.
+eight people. six weeks. live. i'm not here to nudge you toward an answer.

-part of that process is hearing from real people who've actually lived both sides. as part of the program, you get access to a library of recorded AMAs (ask me anythings) with people who chose to be childfree, people who became parents, queer families, solo parents by choice, and people who landed in places that don't fit neatly into either category. this isn't a black-and-white decision. there is so much grey. so much individual preference. so many ways to build a life. the AMAs exist so you can hear directly from people who designed theirs on purpose.
+as part of the program, you get access to a library of recorded AMAs with people who chose to be childfree, became parents, built queer families, became solo parents by choice, and landed somewhere they didn't expect. so much of this decision lives in the grey. the AMAs exist so you can hear from people who designed their lives on purpose.

 🎥